 Leave your personal line of credit at home, and only break it out in case of an unexpected emergency.
 Wait to find out the personal line of credit requirements online before you apply.

-As you dodge elbows of frenzied shoppers or furiously type in codes to snag a deal, it’s easy to get overwhelmed by the Black Friday (which is Friday, November 29th), and Cyber Monday (December 2nd) experience.
+As you dodge elbows of frenzied shoppers or furiously type in codes to snag a deal, it’s easy to get overwhelmed by Black Friday, and Cyber Monday experience.

 To make sure you keep calm and collected as you browse, make sure you have a game plan for the big day.
 Knowing your spending limits, the people you are buying gifts for (make a list!), and the sales that are going on and where, can help you stay organized.